 Into the Future

-Overseer’s future is all about getting smarter.
+Our bot’s future is all about getting smarter.
 Visitors have probably fed the bot as much data as it will ever see.
-However, how Overseer interprets that input to create a positive output can improve in terms of machine learning.
+However, how the bot interprets that input to create a positive output can improve in terms of machine learning.
 This means that the bot continues to learn and tweak those results automatically.

-When people first hear about Overseer, they often wonder how much input and output the bot can take.
+When people first hear about our bot, they often wonder how much input and output the bot can take.
 They also think about how its business logic could help their business, and how much data they need to give to the bot in order for it to help them.

 Want to learn more?
-Request a Glia demo to see Overseer in action.
+Request a Glia demo to see AI in action.